Logo

 James Madison asked Congress to quickly put the country "into an armor and an attitude demanded by the crisis", specifically recommending expansion of the army and navy.

-James Madison ordered three landed military spearhead incursions into Canada, starting from Fort Detroit, designed to loosen British control around American-held Fort Niagara and destroy the British supply lines from Montreal.
+James Madison ordered three landed military spearhead incursions into Canada, beginning from Fort Detroit, aimed to loosening British control around American-held Fort Niagara and destroying the British supply lines from Montreal.

-Hull was court-martialed for cowardness, but James Madison intervened and saved him from being shot.
+Hull, later, was court-martialed for cowardice, but James Madison intervened and saved him from execution.

 James Madison received 128 electoral votes to 89 for Clinton.

-James Madison, who had earlier inspected Winder's army, escaped British capture by fleeing to Virginia on a fresh horse, though the British captured Washington and burned many of its buildings, including the White House.
+James Madison, who had earlier inspected Winder's army, escaped British capture by fleeing to Virginia, though the British captured Washington and burned many of its buildings, including the White House.

-Just more than a month later, James Madison learned that his negotiators led by John Quincy Adams had concluded the Treaty of Ghent on December 24,1814, which ended the war.
+Just over a month later, James Madison learned that his negotiators had finalized the Treaty of Ghent on December 24,1814, which ended the war.

-James Madison quickly sent the treaty to the Senate, which ratified it on February 16,1815.
+James Madison promptly sent the treaty to the Senate, which ratified it on February 16,1815.

 James Madison hastened the decline of the Federalists by adopting several programs he had previously opposed.